-The port authority commenced Project-related engagement with numerous Aboriginal groups in 2011, which culminated in rounds of Environmental Impact Statement-specific workshops in 2014.
+The port authority commenced project-related engagement with numerous Aboriginal groups in 2011.

 - Environmental Impact Assessment Executive Summary (5.15 MB pdf)